Azure/reddog-aks-workshop/docs/cluster-upgrades.md

 3. Check the available upgrade versions for Kubernetes and Node Image
 4. Upgrade the system pool node image
 5. Upgrade the AKS control plane and system pool Kubernetes version
-6. Uprade the user pool Kubernetes version
+6. Upgrade the user pool Kubernetes version

     **Bonus Tasks:**
-7. Enable Automatic Uprades to the 'patch' channel and set a Planned Maintenance Window (preview) for Saturdays at 1am
+7. Enable Automatic Upgrades to the 'patch' channel and set a Planned Maintenance Window (preview) for Saturdays at 1am

 **Useful links:**